zeitgeistpm/documentation/docs/learn/betting_strategy.md

 beliefs are correct (if we didn't assume that, we should probably not betting on our beliefs in the first place.). _If your prediction is incorrect, you're unlikely to profit._

+Of course, we may never know if any prediction was correct.
+For example, if you believe that the probabilities of $A$ and $B$ are 90% and 10%, resp. and then
+$B$ occurs - well, that doesn't mean you were wrong.
+Your prediction may have been spot-on and it just so happened that things played out in an unusual way.

 Below are some general notes on how to optimize the standard interactions with categorical and scalar markets, especially with regard to providing liquidity.